We have an award-winning conducting team at DAAYO dedicated to musical education. See their profiles below!

-Matthew Moreno – Philharmonic Orchestra Conductor
+Matthew Moreno – Symphony Orchestra Conductor

 As a double bassist, he has performed with various Texas orchestras, musicals, jazz groups, and often on cello with string quartets.
 He is a member of the Texas Music Educators Association and the Texas Orchestra Directors Association.
 Outside of teaching and performing, he is an active composer and arranger for orchestral music having been published with FJH Music and Grand Mesa Music.
 JW Pepper Music selected his works as “Editor’s Choice” and have been performed at the Midwest Band and Orchestra Conference in Chicago as well as UIL Contest.